Sim0Batt/Gaia-Assistant/README.md

     python gaia_request_app.py "your request"
     ```

+## Web Page
+If you want to use the gaia web page that consent also the usage of vocal command (only on supported browsers), go to "https://gaiaassistant.netlify.app/" and run on "https://127.0.0.1:8000" the aether server.
+For running the server you need to generate a cert.pem and a key.pem to run the server on https so that the netlify site can get changes.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+Please open an issue or submit a pull request for any improvements or bug fixes to simonebatt51@gmail.com.

 ## License